-Whether you like it or not, increasing social share has become one of the new responsibilities for SEOs.
-Another way to put this is to say if you want to be more competitive in the SEO space…then you need to make increasing social shares a rule you live by.
+Whether you like it or not, increasing social shares has become one of the new responsibilities of SEOs.
+Another way to put this is to say if you want to be more competitive in the SEO space, then you need to make increasing social shares a rule you live by.

 Rule #2: Building an authority website

-- Age - The main ingredient of authority is time.
+- Age – The main ingredient of authority is time.
 How long has your site been up?
 How old is the domain?
 This is one of the ways Dan Savage was able to beat Rick Santorum in the SEO game.
 Savage launched his website in 2003.
-Santorum’s presidential bid website was much younger than that…so when you search for “Santorum,” Savages’s site is number one.
+Santorum’s presidential bid website was much younger than that.
+So, when you searched for “Santorum”, Savages’s site came up as number one.

-- Reputation – When you abide by the guidelines set by Google and Bing, then you will gain a good reputation.
-When you encourage people to share and make it easy for people to share content, you gain a good reputation.
+- Reputation – When you abide by the guidelines set by Google and Bing, you will gain a good reputation.
+When you encourage people to share content and make it easy for them, you gain a good reputation.
 If you dabble in black hat SEO tactics, on the other hand, your reputation can get hurt if you get caught.

-While you can’t control the age of a site, you can reduce the time to gain authority by getting links from other authority website.
-However, all links from authority sites are not the same.
+While you can’t control the age of a site, you can reduce the time to gain authority by getting links from other authority websites.
+Not all links from authority sites are the same, however.
 A site that links out a lot will carry less authority than a site that hardly ever links out.
 And links from relevant sites are better than links from non-relevant sites.

 - Stick to above-the-table SEO tactics – It’s really easy to keep the search engines happy: just read, understand and obey their guidelines.
 They’ll respect you for your white hat techniques and reward you with good rank.

 - Stay in the game for years – Keep that domain alive for a long time.
-Really doesn’t get much simpler than that.
+It really doesn’t get much simpler than that.